ViniCS2001/ML-Market-Value-Estimator/README.md

 ```
 This would create a serialized version of our model into a file RF_model_app.pkl

-2. Run app.py using below command to start Flask API
+2. Run app.py using the below command to start Flask API
 ```
 python app.py
 ```